 Refunds typically result from schedule adjustments, health insurance waiver, overpayment, financial aid, or confirmation deposits.
-Regardless of who paid the bill (except for parent loans refunds designated for the parent borrower), refunds are issued in the student's name.
+Regardless of who paid the bill (except for parent loan refunds designated for the parent borrower), refunds are issued in the student's name.

 Refunds reflect current account activity.
 It is possible that you could see new charges on your bill after getting a refund (due to schedule changes, enrollment in waitlisted classes, or financial aid adjustments, for example).
 Also, Continuing Education classes are billed separately so it is possible to get a refund from Main Campus classes and still owe a bill to Continuing Education.